Off-Campus Conduct Policy

 Fordham University will not tolerate the misuse of alcohol, violation of New York State laws, or violation of University alcohol policies.
 In certain instances, Fordham University will cooperate fully with local law enforcement officials in instituting the following procedures for addressing students in the local neighborhood engaged in underage drinking, disorderly conduct, or public drunkenness.

 New York City Police Officers, in their discretion, will intervene when students are observed to be engaging in unlawful conduct and may confiscate their student identification cards.
-At the same time, the officer will make a report as to the behavior of the student and submit both the card(s) and the report(s) to the Fordham University Security staff.
-Students who were apprehended in violation of the law should be able to retrieve their IDs at the Security Office no later than one day after the violation.
+At the same time, the officer will make a report as to the behavior of the student and submit both the card(s) and the report(s) to the Fordham Department of Public Safety.
+Students who were apprehended in violation of the law should be able to retrieve their IDs at the Department of Public Safety no later than one day after the violation.

-The reports will be sent to the Dean of Student’s Office and the student will be summarily disciplined.
-Discipline will include summary disciplinary proceedings during which the student will be provided with notification of charges and sanctions.
-Judicial hearings will be scheduled as necessary and appropriate.
+The reports will be sent to the Dean of Student’s Office and the student will face student conduct violations.
+A student conduct hearing will be scheduled as necessary and appropriate.
 The following sanctions will be assessed: